Last updated on : 07 Nov, 2025

-The Dhanurasana may seem challenging initially, but with practice, you’ll be able to master it over time.
+The Dhanurasana may seem challenging initially, but with mindful practice, you’ll be able to master it over time.
 Remember, patience and consistency are key.
-There are several benefits of Dhanurasana, but its significance doesn’t end there.
+This powerful backbend offers several physical and mental health benefits.

 Performing the Dhanurasana involves a series of steps that should be followed carefully to achieve proper form and gain maximum benefits.